ArtyomKozyrev8/js6tables/README.md

 4. Pure JavaScript ECMA 6 for the tables, Bootsrap 4 is used to define some elements of Paginated Tables;

-5. Open Source - fork the repository and create your own tables based on the existent code.
+5. Open Source - fork the repository and create your own tables based on the existent code;

+6. All features were successfully tested in latest versions of Firefox, Edge, Chrome, Opera.

 **Dependencies:**